 The Symbol Translation Index (STI) provides a broad estimate of visual-verbal associative memory.
 The STI is based on the Immediate Symbol Translation (IST), Delayed Symbol Translation (DST), and Recognition Symbol Translation (RST) subtest scores.
-He was shown symbols and taught the word that each symbol represented (i.e., visual-verbal pairs).
-He was then asked to translate symbol strings into phrases or sentences immediately (IST), after a 20-30 minute delay (DST), and in a multiple-choice recognition format (RST).
+She was shown symbols and taught the word that each symbol represented (i.e., visual-verbal pairs).
+She was then asked to translate symbol strings into phrases or sentences immediately (IST), after a 20-30 minute delay (DST), and in a multiple-choice recognition format (RST).
 These measures enhance the assessment of children suspected of having learning problems or declarative memory impairment, rather than the measurement of overall intellectual ability.
-When interpreting his Symbol Translation subtest scores, it is important to remember that DST and RST performance are dependent upon that of IST.
-Sample Child's overall performance across these three tasks was evenly developed.
-He appeared to have difficulty remembering these associations across the three conditions, and his overall performance was Very Low compared to same-age peers (STI = 73, PR = 4, CI = 68-81).
-Low STI scores may occur for many reasons, including visual or verbal processing deficits, inattention, distractibility, poor information encoding, difficulties accessing information from memory, rapid forgetting, or general memory impairment.
-Sample Child's performance on the NSI and STI were relatively similar, suggesting that naming facility and associative memory skills are evenly developed.
-It is also likely that his storage and retrieval automaticity and retrieval fluency, relative to acquisition of new information, are commensurate.
+When interpreting her Symbol Translation subtest scores, it is important to remember that DST and RST performance are dependent upon that of IST.
+Although Sample Child's overall performance was Average compared to same-age peers (STI = 107, PR = 68, CI = 100-113), she showed some variability across these three tasks.
+Sample Child was taught word-symbol associations and was asked to remember them immediately and after a delay.
+Her free recall of these associations before and after the delay were relative strengths, falling in the High Average range (IST = 115; DST = 113).
+However, her performance weakened on a subsequent recognition task in which she was given multiple choices as to the correct word-symbol translation.
+On this task, her performance fell to the Average range (RST = 92; IST > RST, BR = 1.9%; DST > RST, BR = 2.4%).
+This pattern of performance suggests that she does not benefit when given cues to help her remember.
+Sample Child's performance on the immediate recall and delayed recall tasks was consistent.
+This suggests that her immediate and delayed recall within visual-verbal associative memory are commensurate.
+She somewhat easily recalls information as soon as she learns it and somewhat easily recalls information after a delay or interruption.
+An NSI vs. STI discrepancy comparison offers insight regarding her relative strengths and weaknesses within the storage and retrieval domain.
+Her STI score was significantly stronger than her performance on the NSI (STI > NSI; BR = 1.4%).
+This suggests that learning and memory for recently acquired visual-verbal associations is a strength relative to rapid access of previously acquired visual-verbal associations.
+Sample Child's ability to store and accurately retrieve information is stronger than her naming fluency and automaticity.